 The Microbial Friends & Foes Research Experience for Undergraduates program provides training in the concepts and experimental approaches central to understanding microbial interactions with eukaryotic hosts.
-Students work with faculty mentors in the Section of Plant Pathology & Plant-Microbe Biology (PPPMB).
-A common theme among research programs in PPPMB is investigation of interspecific interactions, both mutualistic and antagonistic.
+Students work with faculty mentors in the Cornell Institute of Host-Microbe Interactions and Disease (CIHMID).
+A common theme among research programs in CIHMID is investigation of interspecific interactions, both mutualistic and antagonistic.

-This educational experience is an excellent preparation for undergraduate students wishing to apply to graduate school and advance their careers in science.
-Individual student projects are designed so that they have the potential to be published as part of a larger project, in which case program participants are included as coauthors.
+This educational experience is an excellent professional development preparation for undergraduate students wishing to apply to graduate school and advance their careers in science.
+Individual student projects are designed so that they have the potential to be published as parts of larger projects, in which case program participants are included as coauthors.

-The Microbial Friends & Foes REU program is funded by the NSF grant DBI-1263103.
+The Microbial Friends & Foes REU program is funded by the NSF grant DBI-1852141.